-The Board of Directors is AAPA’s governing body, and the House of Delegates is AAPA’s policy-making body.
+The Board of Directors is AAPA’s governing body, while the House of Delegates is AAPA’s policymaking body.
 The Student Academy of AAPA and the PA Foundation each have their own respective boards and committees.

 Many of the Academy's functions are handled by its volunteers.
 AAPA also has official liaisons to many national medical and healthcare organizations.

 Board of Directors

 The Board of Directors meets throughout the year and is responsible for the Academy’s administrative and financial management.
 The Board consists of 13 elected AAPA members: president, president-elect, immediate past president, secretary-treasurer, vice president/speaker of the house of delegates, first vice speaker of the house, second vice speaker of the house, student representative and five directors-at-large.

 House of Delegates